Julian Jootaek Kim: Concerts

 Kim has taken part in 20 concerts linked to Italian opera across different countries such as Italy, Russia, Austria, Japan, and Korea.
 These performances included collaborations with conductors Edoardo Müller, Pietro Mianiti, and Marco Boemi.
 Additionally, he has engaged in classical concerts alongside opera singers and crossover events in Korea, totaling over 100 concerts, excluding those with the crossover group Miraclass.

 In concert adaptations of Das Rheingold under the baton of Myung-whun Chung in Seoul in 2014, and Fidelio conducted by Sir Antonio Pappano in Rome in 2016, Kim assumed the roles of Donner and Don Fernando, respectively.
 He has been a prominent soloist in concerts overseen by Myung-whun Chung.
 Notably, he was one of 8 soloists in Mahler's Symphony No. 8 performed by the Seoul Symphony Orchestra in 2011, the sole male soloist for the Expo 2012 Concert, and performed Verdi's arias at the Salzburg Easter Festival in 2013, all under the direction of Myung-whun Chung.

 Kim was actively involved in concerts and operas in Korea during the early 2010s.
 However, his significant introduction to the Korean audience was perhaps through the Baritone Julian Jootaek Kim Recital (바리톤 김주택 리사이틀) in 2015 in Seoul.
-This recital featured a diverse range of pieces, including works by composers like F. Schubert, J. P. E. Martini, G. Giordani, F. P. Tosti, S. Gastaldon, and F. Chopin, alongside arias from Lucia di Lammermoor and L'elisir d'amore by G. Donizetti, Don Giovanni by W. A. Mozart, and Giovanna d'Arco and La Forza del Destino by G. Verdi.
-Kim's standout performance in this recital led to him receiving the Best New Artist Award at the 2nd Seoul Art Center Award in 2016.
+Kim's performance in this recital led to him receiving the Best New Artist Award at the 2nd Seoul Art Center Award in 2016.